AdobeDocs/experience-manager-cloud-manager.en/help/using/production-pipelines.md

    >[!TIP]
    >
-   >Refer to the document [Understanding Your Test Results](understand-your-test-results.md#performance-testing) for more details on the options available on the **Stage Testing** tab.
+   >Refer to the document [Code Quality Testing](/help/using/code-quality-testing.md#performance-testing) for more details on the options available on the **Stage Testing** tab.

    1. Under the **Sites Content Delivery/Distributed Load Weight** section, you define how sites performance testing is configured based on the weighting of page requests between the three page sets, which can be enabled or disabled.